 Y'know things that are all the rage?
 Blogs.
 Everyone has one; or at least had one before Facebook, Twitter et al diluted the realtime pool.

-- · 298 words (laps up about 2 mins)
+- · 298 words (wastes about 2 mins)

 Oi, Apple!
 When I set some user preferences, have the decency to honour them because it’s my choice, not yours.

-- · 819 words (kills about 4 mins)
+- · 827 words (eats up about 4 mins)

 Unlocking your phone with a passphrase, password or pattern takes time.
 Using your thumbprint is virtually instantaneous, and it’s guaranteed to belong to you, right?
 Wrong.